 There isn’t a huge choice of rewards business credit cards available on the market, but we’ve selected the top-earning ones for you.

-Best credit card for earning cashback or air miles on PPC spending
+Best credit card for earning cashback on PPC spending

 Best credit card for earning rewards on PPC spending

 If you’d rather earn points that you can then exchange for experiences, vouchers and treats, American Express is definitely the biggest player in the game.
 The Amex Gold Business card earns you Membership Rewards points, just like most Amex personal cards, which you can then redeem for a huge range of rewards.
 Their value depends on what you use them for.